 You don’t need to be a big company to apply.
 Many startups, sole proprietors and small LLCs use business credit cards.
 No matter what your small business structure, it’s worth considering whether to get a separate business credit card.

 Here’s some information on how to get started.

 What is a business credit card?

-A business credit card is much like your personal credit card, but comes with more options tailored to any size business, says Danielle Harrison, aand founder of Harrison Financial Planning in Columbia, Missouri.
+A business credit card is much like your personal credit card, but comes with more options tailored to any size business, says Danielle Harrison, a certified financial planner and founder of Harrison Financial Planning in Columbia, Missouri.
 There are many reasons you may want one for your small business.

 “You can have authorized users, and typically set different parameters for your employees,” Harrison explained.
 “For example, you may say that in a month your employees can only spend up to $500.
 It allows you more control than what a personal credit card would.”